A-Croshaw/hi-low-game/README.md

  * All the buttons through the game have the same style.
  * They are a beep blue color #04033b and when hovered over change to a lighter blue #06056d.
  * They all consist of yellow text #ffe600.
+ * They all have the font "Bad Script" that is imported from Google fonts.
  * They all consist of a sold yellow border #faf761.
  * They all have all have two coners rounded.